AdobeDocs/dynamic-media-classic.en/help/using/adding-media-portal-users.md

 1. Select **[!UICONTROL Upload User List]**.
 1. In the Select File to Upload dialog box, select the CSV file, and then select **[!UICONTROL Open]**.

-Each user in the list is automatically added to the groups specified.
+Each user in the list is automatically added to the specified groups.
 A Welcome e-mail message is sent to each.

 >[!NOTE]
 >
->If the CSV file was not formatted correctly, the following error message appears: “An error occurred while processing the uploaded CSV file.
-Check the file contents for valid data.”
+>If the CSV file was not formatted correctly, the following error message appears: "An error occurred while processing the uploaded CSV file.
+Check the file contents for valid data."
 In addition, if the CSV contains an existing IP or IPS user, the user is not added to the User List.

 ## Generate a selectable list of Media Portal users {#generating-a-selectable-list-of-media-portal-users}